ilhan007/ui5con-web-component/docs/4_Use_Token_in_Smart_Store_app.md

 ## 7. Implement `tag deletion`

-After we displayed the tokens, and the Edit button shows/hides their `decline` icon.
-Td so we need to add application logic to react on user pressing the icon in the **`/ui5con-app/src/detail/TokenReactComponent.tsx`** file.
+Until now, we displayed the tokens, and also pressing the `Edit` button shows/hides the `decline` icon of the tokens.
+Now, we need to add application logic to react on user pressing the icon in the **`/ui5con-app/src/detail/TokenReactComponent.tsx`** file.

 <br>